 No, there is no need to have any special environment unless your specific research requires it (for example a glove box).

 Yes, you can use a solar simulator to conduct any type of research that needs a light source that mimics the sun.
-Additionally, with dynamic spectra technology, you can match the spectrum to your match your desired environment.
+Additionally, with dynamic spectra technology, you can match the spectrum to your desired environment.